“And the women knead dough to make cakes for the queen of heaven.” Jeremiah 7:18

 Pagan culture asserted that the queen of heaven (commonly called Asherah in the Bible) was both Molech/Baal’s wife and his mother (1 Kings 18).
 Legend says they birthed 70 other gods together.
 Many also believed she was the wife of a Canaanite pagan god called El.
 Unfortunately, over time, the people became confused about who her husband really was.

-Because some said her husband was El, and the Hebrew word for God is Elohim, many people eventually believed that the queen of heaven was married to the holy God of Israel.
+Some said her husband was El.
+Yet, the Hebrew word for God is Elohim, causing many people to eventually believe that the queen of heaven was married to the holy God of Israel.
 This corrupt blending of a holy God with a pagan goddess became part of everyday religious practice.
-Of course, the idea that she is a paramour of the Lord, the King of heaven, is entirely idolatrous, crude, and unbiblical.
+Of course, the idea that she is a paramour of the true King of Heaven is entirely idolatrous, crude, and unbiblical.

 Worship of the queen of heaven was not limited to the Israelites.
 According to Will Durant in his book The Life of Greece, the Babylonians also revered her as Ishtar, “The Virgin,” “The Holy Virgin,” “the Virgin Mother,” “Goddess of Goddesses,” and “Queen of Heaven and Earth.”
 She was the “shining light of heaven, light of the world, enlightener of all the places where men dwell, who gatherist together the hosts of the nations.”